connorjacobsen/iris/SPECIFICATION.md

 ## Concurrency

-The Iris standard library will provide threads, but there are no concurrency primitives in the language.
+The Iris standard library will provide threads, but there are no concurrency primitives in the language for the time being.
+Any future concurrency primitives would be in the style of CSP.